Anhembi virus

-Anhembi orthobunyavirus, also called Anhembi virus (AMBV), is a species of virus.
+Anhembi virus (AMBV) is a species of virus.
 It was initially considered a strain of Wyeomyia virus, belonging serologically to the Bunyamwera serogroup of bunyaviruses.
 In 2018 it was made its own species.
 It was isolated from the rodent - Proechimys iheringi - and a mosquito - Phoniomyia pilicauda - in São Paulo, Brazil.

 Until 2001 this virus has not been reported to cause disease in humans.